togkousa/kmerAnalyzer/README.md

 The current application supports only .fasta files as input files.

 # How to execute
-1. Folders '~/data', '~/Input', '~/Output' and '~/ClusteringData' need to be emply, so you have to delete everything inside them.
+1. Folders '/Input', '/Output' and '/ClusteringData' need to be empty.
+Otherwise, the application will remove everything (file or subfolder) inside them.
 2. Place the input .fasta file into folder '~/data'.
-(A test file is uploaded in )
+(A test file is uploaded in the current github reposiroty called '/data/sample_dnaseq1.fasta')
+3. Go to terminal and change directory to your current local repository of the application.
+4. Execute the python script "featuresExtraction.py" -> (type the following command: $ python featuresExtraction.py)

+Steps 3 and 4 can also be executed by using a python IDE.

+# Outputs
+1.Inside the '/Input' folder there are 2 files.
+The first one is a .txt file which contains the DNA sequences in a shuffled order.
+The second one is a .csv file, kind of dictionary, that maps the i-th sequence to a unique ID called "ID-i".
+2.
+3.

 # Example